Prevention and Treatment For Pelvic Organ Prolapse

 Panic often sets in when a woman discovers or feels something outside of her body when showering.
 Symptoms can also include urinary leaking or urgency, or the sensation there is an object in the vagina, like a marble or a stuck tampon.
 Symptoms can vary with some days better than others.
 Physical therapy is a conservative option for grades I to III.
 Unfortunately, many women undergo surgery as a first option, which is a risk factor for adhesions and more dysfunction.
 Patients at our clinic are typically seen 4-5 times for organ prolapse.
 If the symptoms haven’t resolved within that time frame, I recommend getting an opinion from a surgeon, such as a urogynecologist.
 However, underlying musculoskeletal dysfunction must be addressed.

-Here are my recommendations for both PREVENTING and TREATING pelvic organ prolapse:
+Here are our recommendations for both PREVENTING and TREATING pelvic organ prolapse:

 Avoid bearing down and holding your breath, especially as a result of constipation.
-To avoid straining during elimination, open your mouth and say "ah" since all the sphincters communicate.
-When the esophageal sphincter opens, the rectal sphincter also opens and relaxes.
+To avoid straining during elimination, open your mouth and say "oo oo ah ah" since all the sphincters communicate.
+When the oral sphincter opens, the rectal sphincter also opens and relaxes.

 EXhale with EXertion, which includes lifting during daily tasks such as groceries or weights during exercise.
 Breathe out through your mouth when lifting any amount.
 This is one of the reasons I recommend mindful diaphragm breathing on a daily basis.

-Use gravity to help restore the position of your organs along with engaging the hip rotators and deep core muscles via PELVIC RESTORATION EXERCISES (see below).
+Use gravity to help restore the position of your organs along with engaging the hip rotators and deep core muscles via PELVIC RESTORATION EXERCISES (as instructed in person or as seen on our Instagram page).

 Use your hip rotators to lift the pelvic floor from the sides, much like pulling the ends of a hammock.
 The obturator internus muscles attach the hips to the pelvic floor.